Contrastive Self-Supervised Learning - InfoNCE + CSDP¶

 0.5 | Contrastive temperature scaling |

-Returns 0.0 for batch size < 2 (no negatives possible).
+with identical shape (batch, n_features) and returns 0.0 for batch size < 2

 CSDPRule - Contrastive Signal-Dependent Plasticity¶